Guinness World Records: Ethical and safety issues

 Guinness World Records states several types of records it will not accept for ethical reasons, such as those related to the killing or harming of animals.
 In the 2006 Guinness Book of World Records, Colombian serial killer Pedro López was listed as the "most prolific serial killer", having murdered at least 110 people (with Lopez himself claiming he murdered over 300 people) in Colombia, Ecuador and Peru in the late 1960s to 1980s.
-This was later removed after complaints that the it made a competition out of murder, however the record was reinstated in the 2026 edition.
+This was later removed after complaints that it made a competition out of murder; however the record was reinstated in the 2026 edition.

-Steven Petrosino drinking 1 litre of beer in 1.3 seconds in June 1977.
-Petrosino set record times for 250 ml, 500 ml and 1.5 litres as well, but Guinness accepted only the record for one litre.
+Steven Petrosino drinking 1 liter of beer in 1.3 seconds in June 1977.
+Petrosino set record times for 250 ml, 500 ml and 1.5 liters as well, but Guinness accepted only the record for one liter.
 They later dropped all alcohol records from their compendium in 1991, then reinstated the records in 2008.

 Several world records that were once included in the book have been removed for ethical reasons, including concerns for the well-being of potential record breakers.
 For example, following publication of the "heaviest pet" record, many owners overfed their pets beyond the bounds of what was healthy, and therefore such entries were removed.
 The Guinness Book also dropped records within their "eating and drinking records" section of Human Achievements in 1991 over concerns that potential competitors could harm themselves and expose the publisher to potential litigation.
 These changes included the removal of all spirit, wine and beer drinking records, along with other unusual records for consuming such unlikely things as bicycles and trees.
 Other records, such as sword swallowing and rally driving (on public roads), were closed from further entry as the current holders had performed beyond what are considered safe human tolerance levels.